Dung24-6/Dung24-6/README.md

 _**The real winners in life are the people who look at every situation with an expectation that they can make it work or make it better**_

 Barbara Pletcher

+_**Feeling grateful to or appreciative of someone or something in your life actually attracts more of the things that you appreciate and value into your life.**_

+Christiane Northrup